jwo/jwo.github.com/source/_posts/2012-09-03-the-one-where-you-take-your-deploy-to-11-asset-pipeline.markdown

 Background:
 * The asset pipeline needs to be precompiled in order to serve one awesome application.js and application.css file
-* Using a CSS library like Zurb or Bootstrap adds about 2 minutes to the asset pipeline compilation time
+* Using a CSS library like Zurb or Bootstrap adds about 2 minutes to the asset pipeline compilation time.

 So...
 Here's a solution to fast-compile your assets by only checking if the changeset includes changes under: